hunter-teacher-cert/currdev-work-beckley1/05_assignments.md

 This assignment would be an extension of the first but would focus on the hardware we are using (microphones, sound mixers, sampler pads, keyboards, etc.).

+This assignment is something I wrote up for our Dryden grant.
+The assignment ca